ovokpus/InvestigatorAI/CERTIFICATION_CHALLENGE.md

 2. **Tavily Search API**:
    - **Purpose**: Real-time web search for emerging fraud patterns and regulatory updates
-   - **Usage**: Supplement static knowledge base with current fraud alerts and regulatory guidance
+   - **Usage**: Supplement static knowledge base with current fraud alerts, regulatory changes, and emerging threats

-3. **Open Banking Transaction APIs (Simulated)**:
-   - **Purpose**: Retrieve detailed transaction data and account history
-   - **Usage**: Gather evidence for behavioral analysis and velocity checking
+### Typical User Questions

+Fraud analysts typically ask these specific questions during investigations:

+1. **Regulatory Compliance**:
+   - "What is the SAR filing threshold for this type of transaction?"
+   - "What documentation is required for CTR reporting?"
+   - "Are there specific red flags for this transaction pattern?"

+2. **Risk Assessment**:
+   - "What are the money laundering indicators for wire transfers to this country?"
+   - "How do I identify structuring patterns in cash deposits?"
+   - "What behavioral patterns suggest account takeover fraud?"

+3. **Investigation Procedures**:
+   - "What additional KYC verification is needed for this customer?"
+   - "How should I document this suspicious activity for compliance?"
+   - "What evidence should I collect for a potential SAR filing?"

+4. **Historical Analysis**:
+   - "Have we seen similar transaction patterns before?"
+   - "What was the outcome of investigations involving this merchant?"
+   - "Are there trends in fraud involving this geographic region?"

 ### Chunking Strategy

 #### Hierarchical Chunking by Content Type

-**Regulatory Documents (FinCEN, FFIEC, etc.)**:
+**Government Regulatory Documents (FinCEN, FFIEC, etc.)**:
 - **Chunk Size**: 1,000 tokens with 200-token overlap
 - **Strategy**: Section-based chunking preserving regulatory structure (requirements, procedures, examples)
 - **Justification**: Regulatory content has clear hierarchical structure where context must be preserved for accurate compliance guidance

-**Historical Case Data**:
+**ArXiv Research Papers**:
-- **Chunk Size**: Complete case records (typically 500-800 tokens)
+- **Chunk Size**: 800 tokens with 150-token overlap
-- **Strategy**: Case-level chunking maintaining integrity of investigation narrative
+- **Strategy**: Abstract and section-based chunking maintaining research methodology coherence
-- **Justification**: Investigation cases must be retrieved as complete units to provide meaningful similar case analysis

-**Transaction Pattern Library**:
-- **Chunk Size**: 300-500 tokens per fraud typology
-- **Strategy**: Pattern-based chunking organizing by fraud type (money laundering, identity theft, etc.)
-- **Justification**: Fraud patterns need contextual coherence to be useful for pattern matching and risk assessment
+- **Justification**: Academic papers require preservation of research context, methodology, and findings for accurate retrieval of fraud detection techniques

+**Mixed Content Optimization**:
+- **Preprocessing**: Extract and clean text from PDFs, removing headers/footers and formatting artifacts
+- **Content Classification**: Automatically categorize chunks by content type (procedures, definitions, case studies, research findings)
+- **Context Preservation**: Maintain document provenance and section hierarchy for accurate attribution

 #### Metadata Enhancement Strategy
 All chunks include structured metadata for advanced filtering:
-- Document type (regulatory, case, pattern)
+- Document type (regulatory, research, guidance)
+- Source agency (FinCEN, FFIEC, FDIC, ArXiv)
+- Content category (procedures, definitions, red flags, research findings)
-- Jurisdiction (US, international, state-specific)
+- Jurisdiction and applicability (US federal, international, specific regulations)
-- Transaction types (wire, ACH, card, etc.)
-- Amount ranges and risk levels
+- Last updated date for regulatory currency

 ---